Olde Park Hotel

 The Olde Park Hotel is a bed and breakfast and tourist attraction located in Ballinger, Texas.
-Today's the Olde Park Hotel has seen various different uses such as schoolhouse, saloon, and hotel over its history but is today a bed and breakfast and event venue owned by the LaFave family.
+Today's the Olde Park Hotel has seen various uses such as a schoolhouse, saloon, and hotel over its history but is today a bed and breakfast and event venue owned by the LaFave family.

 History

 The Olde Park Hotel, standing where it has since before Ballinger existed, was built as a bunkhouse for railroad workers, but was sold in an auction in July 1886.

 In the hotel's life, it has been a schoolhouse, a hotel, and a saloon.

-In 2016, Dan and Connie LaFave, the founders of the paranormal investigation group Graveyard Shift, bought the hotel to restore it to its original condition.
+In 2025, Chad and Leslie Wandel, the founders of the paranormal research team Ghost Geeks, bought the hotel to restore it to its original condition.

 Architecture

 The building has been enlarged a few times in its history.
 One expansion was moved to Ballinger on logs from nearby Runnels City, and it is believed that another part of the building was once briefly used as Runnels's courthouse.